mdavis-xyz/mdavis.xyz/pages/lime/content.md

 [Section 2.4](2.4) states that arbitration will be conducted

-> it will be conducted in the “metropolitan statistical area”
+> it will be conducted in the "metropolitan statistical area"
 > (as defined by the U.S. Census Bureau)
 > where You are a resident at the time the Dispute is submitted to arbitration